axibase/atsd/changelogs/2016_06/README.md

 ### Issue 3719

-We added an optimization to narrow the start date in [windowing](../../sql/README.md#last_time-syntax) queries which is now determined as the minimum (last insert date) for all series.
+Added an optimization to narrow the start date in [windowing](../../sql/README.md#last_time-syntax) queries which is now determined as the minimum (last insert date) for all series.
-Prior to this change, the start date was set to 0 (not applied) if it was not specified explicitly in the query.
+Prior to this change, the start date is not applied if it is not specified explicitly in the query.

 ```sql
 SELECT date_format(time, 'yyyy-MM-dd') as 'date',